-The Y’s Men’s Club, led by its then president Mr R Austin McCallum took up the challenge and worked hard to make the vision a reality.
-With assistance from the State Government and through the generous support of labour from the Master Builders, Master Plumbers and Master Painters Associations, the building was officially opened in 1955 by the Honourable Henry Bolte MP.
+The Y’s Men’s Club, led by its then president Mr R. Austin McCallum took up the challenge and worked hard to make the vision a reality.
+With assistance from the State Government and through the generous support of labour from the Master Builders, Master Plumbers and Master Painters Associations.

-In 1997 a merger with Central Highlands Regional Residents Association and Central Highlands Independent Living Inc. formed McCallum Disability Services Inc.
+A merger with "Central Highlands Regional Residents Association for Intellectually Disabled Persons" and "Central Highlands Independent Living Inc." formed McCallum Disability Services Inc.

-MCC Art/Pottery Unit re-located to Mobility Room.
+McCallum Community Connections Art/Pottery Unit re-located to Mobility Room.

-Murdoch Community Services merged with McCallum.
+Murdoch Community Services in St Arnaud merged with McCallum.

 The $1.8m Albert Street housing development was completed to provide a new, more inclusive community for eight young people living with disabilities.
 The units were designed so they were spacious, modern, open plan and, most importantly, tailored to residents needs.

 McCallum commences as a registered provider of the NDIS (National Disability Insurance Scheme) which will support a better life for hundreds of thousands of Australians with a significant and permanent disability and their families and carers.
-The NDIS will mean peace of mind for every Australian - for anyone who has, or might acquire, a disability.
+The NDIS will mean peace of mind for every Australian - for anyone who has, or might acquire, a disability

 McCallum purchased two blocks of land in the newly developed Ballarat suburb Lucas.
 Two houses are planned to be constructed on these blocks of land and will provide modern, technologically advanced and innovative housing for people with disability.